Community led housing

 Group self-build or collective custom-build

-Self-builders might undertake most of the work or use contractors for some or all of the build.
-The self-build group could be a co-op or a Community Land Trust.
+Self builders might undertake most of the work or use contractors for some or all of the build.
+The self build group could be a co-operatives or a community land trust.

 Where to go for help